 Thesis

 The final requirement for sociology majors is the completion of a senior thesis, in which you have the opportunity to explore a topic of particular interest to you in greater depth.
-In consultation with a thesis advisor from the Department, you will use the tools you developed in the core methods and theory courses, as well as in junior/senior seminars, to conduct original research.
+In consultation with a thesis advisor from the Department and with support from the required senior capstone course taken in the semester in which you write thesis, you will use the tools you developed in the core methods and theory courses to conduct original research.

 In keeping with the college’s academic integrity policy, the department does not allow students to submit “the same work to satisfy the requirements of two different courses without getting permission from the instructor of the second course or permission from both instructors if the same work is submitted in two courses during a single semester.”
 This is particularly relevant to the kind of work typically assigned in 300-level courses in sociology, which may overlap between such courses or may overlap with senior thesis work in sociology.
 Such overlap is often legitimate as long as additional work is added within each separate credit-granting course.
 When students pursue work that overlaps in these ways, they must receive prior permission in order to ensure they are not in violation of the academic integrity policy.